Automatic Docker Compose to Helm Values Translation¶

 )

-The following file names are supported for automatic translation: compose.yaml
+The following file names are supported for automatic translation: compose.yaml,

-.
+compose.yml, docker-compose.yaml, docker-compose.yml.
 You must explicitly specify

-the relevant compose file name in the sandbox
+the relevant compose file name in the sandbox parameter; only helm-values.yaml and

-are automatically discovered.
+values.yaml are automatically discovered.
 This is to prevent unintentional translation

 of Docker Compose files (e.g. if your Helm values file were misnamed).